Use CasesCode Assistants

 Challenges:

-1. Fragmented Knowledge: It’s difficult to piece together the entire dependency graph or understand the precise code paths across multiple repositories.
+1. Fragmented Knowledge: It’s difficult to piece together the entire dependency graph across the entire repository.

-2. Limited Context for LLMs: Large Language Models struggle with providing accurate code completions or refactoring suggestions if they lack a broader view of the project’s architecture, coding standards, and best practices.
+2. Limited Context for LLMs: Large Language Models struggle with providing accurate code completions or refactoring suggestions if they lack a broader view of the project’s architecture.

-3. Time-Consuming Discovery: Developers spend significant time searching through repositories, reading documentation, and attempting to piece together the “big picture” of the codebase.
+3. Time Lost: Developers spend significant time searching through repositories, reading documentation, and attempting to piece together the “big picture” of the codebase.

 • Entities: Functions, classes, modules, services, configuration files, APIs, tests, CI/CD pipelines, and documentation pages.